MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/embed-qr-code-link.md

 An operator can access the QR code in two different ways:

 - **Printed QR code**.
-Operators can use a printed QR code to open a guide and anchor their holographic content at the same time.
+Operators can use a printed QR code to open a guide and anchor the holographic content at the same time.
 This makes it easy for operators to launch a guide quickly by gazing at a contextual printed QR code attached to the area where they need to do their work, and then anchor their holographic content to the same QR code.